-The Altura MkII is a MIDI controller and arpeggiator that emulates the classic theremin.
+The Altura MkII+ is a MIDI controller and arpeggiator that emulates the classic theremin.
 The right sensor transmits note data to set the pitch.
 The left sensor transmits a variety of MIDI controller data to influence the sound in many ways.
 In X-Y mode, the right sensor mimics the left: both sensors transmit control data of your choosing.

-The Altura MkII features 20 preset locations to preserve your setups.
+The Altura MkII+features 20 preset locations to preserve your setups.

-- 1. POWER UP Use a 9V DC power supply or a battery. - 9V DC power supply ("wall wart"): Must be rated for 200 mA minimum, with center-negative polarity, such as a typical guitar pedal supply.
+- 1. POWER UP Use a 9V DC power supply or a battery. - 9V DC power supply ("wall wart"): Must be rated for 100 mA minimum, with center-negative polarity, such as a typical guitar pedal supply.
 Look for this graphic on the power supply.
 (Your controller won't work with a center-positive power supply.)
 Plugging in the power supply disconnects the battery.

 - 9V battery: Use a high-quality alkaline battery, like Energizer.
 (Don't waste your money on cheap batteries!)
-Open your cabinet; insert the battery into its holder; snap the contacts into place; and then push down to snap the battery into the holder.
-The fit is tight; you may need to use a little screwdriver as a shoe horn to ease the battery into place. - 2.
-CONNECT A MIDI DEVICE Plug a standard MIDI cable into the Altura MkII's MIDI OUT jack, and connect it to the MIDI IN of your Macchiato Mini Synth or any other device; or plug into a MIDI patch bay or other port device; or use a MIDI-to-USB cable to plug into your computer. - 3.
+The battery compartment is accessible from the bottom of the Altura. - 2.
+CONNECT A MIDI DEVICE Plug a standard MIDI cable into the Altura's MIDI OUT jack, and connect it to the MIDI IN of your Macchiato Mini Synth or any other device; or plug into a MIDI patch bay or other port device; or use a MIDI-to-USB cable to plug into your computer. - 3.
 SET THE KNOBS to the following default positions, just for this tutorial, until you become familiar with their functions:

 DATA DATA OCTAVE OCTAVE

 FAR NEAR FUNCTION KEY SCALE NEAR FAR

-Right Right Left Left Left Straiht up Straight up
+Right Right Left Left Left Straight up Straight up

 - 4. TURN ON YOUR SYNTH If you are using a Macchiato Mini Synth, set it for short attack, long release, and a deep LFO.
 If you are using a different synth, set its receive channel to 1 or Omni.
-(By default, the Altura MkII transmits on Channel 1.
+(By default, the Altura MkII+ transmits on Channel 1.
 You will learn how to change this shortly.) - 5.
-TURN ON YOUR ALTURA MkII Press the red power button on the back of the Altura.
-If you built a card stock case, be careful how you squeeze your theremin; you don't want to crush the cabinet.
+TURN ON YOUR ALTURA Press the red power button on the back of the Altura.
 The display will do a little dance, then show "[ I", indicating the C Major scale.
 More on key and scale in a moment. - 6.
 WAVE YOUR RIGHT HAND The right sensor selects the pitch to transmit to your synth.
 As you wave your hand, you should hear notes coming out of your synth!
-The sensor is sensitive: hold your hand steady and flat; move it steadily in and out from the Altura MkII until you learn where the beam is pointing.
+The sensor is sensitive: hold your hand steady and flat; move it steadily in and out from the Altura until you learn where the beam is pointing.
 There is much more information in the Reference Manual.

 - 7. WAVE YOUR LEFT HAND The left sensor sends Control Change data to your synth to influence the sound in a variety of ways.
 It is presently in Function 1: Pitch Bend mode.
 Play a steady note with your right hand, and also wave your left hand.
-The display will show a cute spinny-graphic that represents Bend Up and Bend Down try it! - 8.
+The display will show a spinning graphic that represents Bend Up and Bend Down try it! - 8.
 LOAD A PRESET Touch the Increment and Decrement buttons to cycle through the presets 0-20.
 Touch the Read / Save button briefly to read the selected preset.
 The display will show "rd".
 Check out some of the presets from 0 10.
 Make a few changes.
-Press and hold the Read / Save button for several seconds until "5AU" is displayed.
+Press and hold the Read / Save button for several seconds until "SAU" is displayed.
 You have just overwritten a preset! - 9.
-CHANGE THE FUNCTION Turn the FUNCTION knob to select functions | | The functions are listed in the table below, and on a label on the bottom of your Altura.
+CHANGE THE FUNCTION Turn the FUNCTION knob to select functions | | .
+The functions are listed in the table below, and on a label on the bottom of your Altura.
 After the table there's a brief description of each function, with much more to learn in the Reference Manual.